 In 1999, Cristina Pato became the first female gaita player to release a solo album, and since then she has collaborated with world music, jazz, classical and experimental artists (including Chicago Symphony, Yo-Yo Ma, Arturo O’Farrill, New York Philharmonic, Paquito D’Rivera, Damian Woetzel and Lil’ Buck).
 Cristina’s unique and powerful style, has been acclaimed by The New York Times as “a virtuosic burst of energy“; The Wall Street Journal has called her “one of the living masters of the gaita.”
 Cristina fuses the influences of Latin music, jazz, pop and contemporary music to bring her musical vision to life.

 Cristina has published six gaita recordings and two as a pianist.
 She has also collaborated on more than 40 recordings as a guest artist, including the Grammy Award winner Yo-Yo Ma and Friends: Songs of Joy and Peace (SONY BMG 2008) and the jazz album Miles Español: New Sketches of Spain (Entertainment One Music, 2011).
-Cristina is an active producer, curator and artistic director of multidisciplinary events (including her own festival Galician Connection).
+Cristina is an active producer, curator and artistic director of multidisciplinary events (including her own festival Galician Connection and Yo-Yo Ma’s Bach Project).
 As performer, she is the leader of the Cristina Pato QUARTET (USA), the Cristina Pato GALICIAN TRIO (Europe), and the co-creator of the Invisible(s) Project alongside composer and violinist Mazz Swift.

 An active lecturer, panelist and public speaker, Cristina writes a popular weekly column for Spanish newspaper La Voz de Galicia titled “The Art of Restlessness”.